Capital.com vs GBE brokers Comparison

 How do Capital.com and GBE brokers differ in terms of minimum deposit?
 What about average spreads and funding options?

 Capital.com requires a minimum deposit of $20, while GBE brokers requires a minimum deposit of $500.
-From our testing we found Capital.com offers spreads of 0.6 (July 2021), while GBE brokers offers spreads of -1.
-Capital.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where GBE brokers supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+From our testing we found Capital.com offers spreads of 0.65, while GBE brokers offers spreads of N/A. Both Capital.com and GBE brokers offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits.

 Which brokers offers more tradeable asset classes, Capital.com or GBE brokers?

-Capital.com offers a more diverse selection of investment options than GBE brokers allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, Capital.com has 6000, compared to 500 from GBE brokers.
+Capital.com offers a more diverse selection of investment options than GBE brokers allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, Capital.com has 3152, compared to 500 from GBE brokers.

 Can I trade cryptocurrency with Capital.com or GBE brokers?